|

 increase of mere variation.
 Increases in variation are sufficient to produce

-increases in complexity.
+increases in complexity, given enough time.
 Gould lays out this model of pseudoprogress in Full

 Philosophers